magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 There are a few things to be noted here:

-1. the `<div id="content"></div>`, which represent the `root` HTML element to which the `CommentBox` component instance is to be attached;
+1. the `<div id="content"></div>` represent the `root` HTML element to which the `CommentBox` component instance is to be attached;
 1. the inclusion of the [marked JS library]() for rendering mardown text;
 1. the `<script type="text/babel" src="scripts/example.js"></script>`
    `script` tag loading the `example.js` file we just coded

-The code contained in the `example.js` file can't be interpreter as is by all browsers on the market, because it uses `ECMAScript 6`, AKA ECMAScript 2015 and ES6.
-But we don't care about it.
-Just note that it needs to be passed through the
+The mixed JS/XML code contained in the `example.js` file can't be interpreted as is in a browser.
+It first needs to pass through the [`babel transpiler`](https://babeljs.io/) to be transformed in JS source code compatible with almost any browser.
+That's why the `type` attribute of the latest two `script` tags are set to `text/babel`.
-[`babel transpiler`](https://babeljs.io/) (i.e. a source to source compiler) to be transpiled as ES5, which is supported by almost any browser out there.

 ## Prepare the field

-Ad said, Reagent is a ClojureScript minimalist interface to React.
-To understand its mechanics let's get started by interact with it via the powerful CLJS bREPL.

-Before starting the IFDE (Immediate Feedback Development Environment), we first want to add the latest available Reagent library to the `build.boot` of the `modern-cljs` project.
+Before starting the CLJS development environment, we first want to add the latest available Reagent library to the `build.boot` of the `modern-cljs` project.

 ```clj
 (set-env!